alarstyle/contao-pattern/README.md

 ```
 {%var_name%}
 ```
-or use PHP function in the template
+or use PHP function in the template to get the value
 ```
 <?php echo $this->patternVar("var_name") ?>
 ```